unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 The following assumptions are made:

-- You have \'installed\' unRAID to your flash drive.
+- You have 'installed' unRAID to your flash drive.
 If you have not, please see the [Official installation guide](http://www.lime-technology.com/support/unraid-server-installation) and do so now.